rhel-labs/instruqt/imagebuilder/02-login/assignment.md

 ![Navigate to Image Builder](../assets/Nav-ImageBuilder.png)

 Because you have not used Image Builder before, you will need to start the back-end service by clicking the *Start* button.
-Notice that the *Automatically start osbuild-composer on boot* is selected, which means the service will automatically start after this whenever the system is booted.

 ![Start Image Builder Service](../assets/ImageBuilder-start-service.png)